 Not everyone in the industry has jumped on the research bandwagon, however.
 One of the dissenters, surprisingly, is head of CBS's FM radio division, Bob Cole.
 He says that his people didn't use any complicated techniques to develop the "mellow sound" format, which has become probably the most imitated format in the market ("the darling of the broadcast industry, and of the advertising industry," said one syndicator who has picked it up).
 "There was very little research involved," Mr. Cole said.
-"It's a matter of feeling: 'If I like it, somebody else out there probably will too," "He was asked if he thought research was overrated.
+"It's a matter of feeling: 'If I like it, somebody else out there probably will too.'
+"He was asked if he thought research was overrated.
 "Yes," he said, "I do."

 Similarly, a programer for a station group that uses a lot of research said he thought that attempting to pin-point every song to a demographic category had the effect of reducing a station's "universal" appeal.
-"You get to the point where research tells you more than you can apply." he said, "If you've been in music long enough, there's an awful lot that experience can tell you.'
+"You get to the point where research tells you more than you can apply." he said, "If you've been in music long enough, there's an awful lot that experience can tell you."

 Generally, however, it seems that market research is being taken very seriously indeed.
-"There's a lot less flying by the seat of the pants now," said Charlie Lake, national program director for Bartell mutual radio sports
+"There's a lot less flying by the seat of the pants now," said Charlie Lake, national program director for Bartell ways having the right of first refusal.
+The only cost to non-affiliated stations is their telephone connection charge to the nearest point of Mutual